FarmBot/Farmbot-Web-App/DEPLOYMENT.md

  2. Enable Dyno metadata: `heroku labs:enable runtime-dyno-metadata --app <app name>` (we need this to know the version number of the web app).
  3. (If emails are enabled) Enable the [Heroku scheduler](https://elements.heroku.com/addons/scheduler) and configure it to run `rake api:log_digest` every 10 minutes.
 This is required for Device log digests via email.

-Don't forget to [set ENV vars](https://devcenter.heroku.com/articles/config-vars) as you would normally do with `application.yml` and run `heroku run rake db:setup`.
+Don't forget to [set ENV vars](https://devcenter.heroku.com/articles/config-vars) and run `heroku run rake db:setup`.